morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 # Geographic Data

-Geographic data is used to describe entities (e.g. a road) or phenomenon (e.g. a bushfire) that have a position in space (i.e. on the Earth's land surface).
+Geographic data is used to describe entities (e.g. a road) or phenomena (e.g. a bushfire) that have a position in space (i.e. on the Earth's land surface).

 Geographic data consists of two pieces of information:

-1. Locational information that describes where the data is located on the Earth's land surface (e.g. a latitude and longitude pair of values describing the location of a point).
+1. Locational information that describes where the data is located on the Earth's land surface (e.g. a pair of latitude and longitude values describing the location of a point).
 2. Attribute information that describes the characteristics, entities, or phenomenon occurring at a location (e.g. the name of a city associated with a latitude and longitude pair for the city's location).

 There are two main approaches to representing geographic data: raster data and vector data.

 ## Raster

-Raster data represent geographic features or phenomenon by splitting the Earth's land surface up into a grid of regular sized cells (pixels) and assigning a value to each pixel.
-Pixel values can be continuous (e.g. values represent precipitation) or categorical (e.g. values represent a land cover type).
+Raster data represent geographic features or phenomena by splitting the Earth's land surface into a grid of regular sized cells (pixels) and assigning a value to each pixel.
+Pixel values can be continuous (e.g. values representing precipitation) or categorical (e.g. values that represent a land cover type).

 The dimensions of a pixel relative to distance on the Earth’s land surface determines the complexity and detail of spatial features that can be resolved in raster data.
 A pixel that represents a 1 km x 1 km footprint on the Earth’s surface will not be able to represent an individual tree or a single building.